BDC Hamburger Icon

 Example of a carding attack

-In 2019, a carding bot called the Canary Bot was was discovered by PerimeterX, a provider of solutions designed to curb online fraud.
-The Canary Bot was designed to to target e-commerce platforms.
+In 2019, a carding bot called the Canary Bot was discovered by PerimeterX, a provider of solutions designed to curb online fraud.
+The Canary Bot was designed to target e-commerce platforms.
 Mimicking a real shopper, the bot added products to an online shopping cart, set shipping information and completed the sale on multiple businesses within the platform.

 The bot was discovered because its pattern differed from that of human shoppers.
 For example, activity increased before the holiday shopping season, which isn’t typical, since people usually wait for sales.
 The bot’s transactions also didn’t follow the usual human shopping time patterns; instead, the transactions happened randomly throughout the day.